aarong/feedme-client/README.md

 ##### transportError

-Emitted when the transport demonstrates behavior that violates the requirements laid out in the developer documentation after initialization
+Emitted when the transport violates the requirements set out in the developer documentation in the following manners:

+1. When the transport emits an out-of-sequence event.

+2. When the transport emits an event with invalid arguments.

+3. When the transport behaves in an unexpected manner during a timer-driven invocation made by the library.

 Listeners are passed an `Error` object indicating the nature of the violation.

+When the application invokes a library method and the transport synchronously violates the requirements laid out in the developer documentation, the library method throws an `Error` object with `err.message === "TRANSPORT_ERROR: ...` and does not emit a `transportError` event.

 ### Feed API